Technology-Notes/clearcontainers-runtime-wiki/Clear-Containers-Architecture.md

 goes through the following steps:

-1. `cc-runtime` connects to `cc-proxy` and sends it the `attach` command to let it know which pod we want to use to run the `exec` command.
+1. `cc-runtime` connects to `cc-proxy` and sends it the `attach` command to let it know which VM it wants to run the `exec` command.
 2. `cc-runtime` receives a token from `cc-proxy` based on this connection.
+3. `cc-runtime` spawns a `cc-shim` process providing two arguments:
+  `cc-shim --token $(token) --uri $(uri)`
+   * The proxy URL, which can be either a UNIX or a TCP socket.
+   * The token for the container process it needs to monitor.
+The `cc-shim` process will forward the output streams (stderr and stdout) to either `containerd-shim` in the Docker use cases or `conmon` for the Kubernetes deployements.
-3. `cc-runtime` sends an agent `EXECMD` command to start the command in the right container.
+4. `cc-runtime` sends an agent `EXECMD` command to start the command in the right container.
 The command is sent to `cc-proxy` who forwards it to the right agent instance running in the appropriate guest.
-4. Spawn the `cc-shim` process providing two arguments:
-  `cc-shim --token $(token) --uri $(uri)
-   * The proxy URL
-   * The token provided by the proxy.
-The `cc-shim` process will forward the output streams (stderr and stdout) to either containerd or conmon

 Now the `exec`'ed process is running in the virtual machine, sharing the UTS, PID, mount and IPC namespaces with the container's init process.